6 of the Cheapest Cities in Japan

 Travelling Between Cities:

 Although train travel in Japan is a great experience, recent years have seen numerous low-cost carriers spring up, offering incredibly competitive alternatives.
+In fact, flying will usually be the cheapest way to travel cheaply within Japan.

 Airlines include JAL, ANA, Skymark, Starflyer, Peach, and Jetstar.